10 IT skills paying the highest premiums today

 As IT jobs grow increasingly complex, there’s more ambiguity surrounding how job titles are defined between different companies and how employers can compensate candidates in the same role with varying skillsets.
 Pay premiums help employers track the value of specific skills, so they know how competitive the market is for candidates with those skills and how much to offer on top of the base salary.

 As Foote Partners’ report notes, non-certified IT skills have outpaced certified IT skills in the past year, rising faster in value than ever before.
 However, the value of skills can be volatile, often changing over three-month periods to meet market demands.
-And the trends don’t just impact new skills, oftentimes legacy skills will increase in value if companies need them for new technologies or legacy systems.
-According to the data, just over 29 percent of reported skills changed in value over 2018.
+And the trends don’t just impact new skills; oftentimes legacy skills will increase in value if companies need them for new technologies or legacy systems.
+According to the data, just over 29 percent of reported skills changed in value in the final calendar quarter of 2018.
 Of the 159 skills that changed in value during that time, 87 of gained market value.
 Pay for non-certified tech skills is now at a 19-year high, according to the report.

 Here are the 10 non-certified IT skills that gained the most in market value in 2018.